 - What ATAR will my child need to achieve to enter Science at the University of Sydney?

 - What if my child doesn't achieve the grades to get into their first course choice?

 - What if my child is going to be away when the HSC results come out?

 - Once they are accepted into a course, how will they enrol?

 - How much does it cost to go to university?

-- We have just arrived in Australia, how will this affect my childs application?
+- We've just arrived in Australia.
+How will this affect my child's application?